Cape Pembroke, Falkland Islands Guide

 Day Trips

-Volunteer Point is home to the largest accessible King Penguin colony in the Falkland Islands.
-Witness these majestic birds in their natural habitat, along with gentoo penguins and other wildlife.
-The journey to Volunteer Point is an adventure in itself, often involving a scenic drive across rugged terrain.
+Approximately 2 hours by 4x4 vehicle (one way, weather dependent) Volunteer Point is home to the largest colony of King Penguins in the Falkland Islands.
+Witness these majestic birds up close in their natural habitat.
+The journey to Volunteer Point is an adventure in itself, often requiring a 4x4 vehicle to navigate the terrain.
+This is a truly unforgettable experience for wildlife enthusiasts.

-Approximately 45 minutes by car A short trip from Cape Pembroke, Stanley is the vibrant capital of the Falkland Islands.
-Explore its charming streets lined with colorful houses, visit the iconic Whalebone Arch, and delve into the islands' history at the Falkland Islands Museum.
-Enjoy a traditional pub lunch and soak in the unique atmosphere of this remote British outpost.
+Approximately 2.5 hours by 4x4 vehicle (one way, weather dependent) A short drive from Cape Pembroke, Stanley is the capital and only city in the Falkland Islands.
+Explore its charming streets, visit the iconic Christ Church Cathedral with its whalebone arch, and delve into the islands' history at the Falkland Islands Museum.
+Enjoy a traditional pub lunch and browse the local shops for souvenirs.
+Stanley offers a glimpse into the unique culture and heritage of the Falkland Islands.

 Travel Time